 Taxis in Bulgaria

 Taxi companies operate in most cities but can be scarce in rural areas.
-New arrivals should be careful of taxis that offer fixed rates and that don’t use a taximeter.
+New arrivals should be careful of taxis that offer fixed rates and don’t use a taximeter.
 These drivers may be overcharging for their service.

 Driving in Bulgaria

 Foreign residents who don't live near public transport might need to consider buying a car.
 The country has a large second-hand car market, and a variety of car makes are available at a cheaper cost than in most EU countries.

 Finding parking in cities like Sofia can be challenging and expats might need to rent a parking space, which can be expensive.

 To drive in Bulgaria, expats will need a translation of their driver’s licence or, ideally, an International Driving Permit.
 This will be valid for one year, after which it’s necessary to obtain a Bulgarian driver’s licence.

 Cycling in Bulgaria

 Although cycling on highways can be dangerous, Bulgaria is famed for its cross-country cycling routes.

 Despite not having a widespread cycling culture, cycling is becoming increasingly popular.
 The state has pledged to make cycling safer in urban centres.
 Currently, most cities, except Plovdiv, lack key cycling infrastructure.